 Knowing how to free range chickens can save you money on your feed bill.
 There are pros and cons to it though.
+There are many considerations to be made as well.
 Learn how to free range your chickens to save money and have the happiest, healthiest flock possible.

 Traditionally, there have been two schools of thought on the pros and cons of free-range poultry.
 The first is a totally free-range flock.
 This usually means an evening feeding of grain or other treat is used to lure the flock back to the coop for roosting.

 The other school of thought has been no free range at all with confinement to secure chicken pens or a large run.
 These flocks must have their nutritional needs met with a non-GMO complete chicken feed.

 How to Free Range Chickens – Pros and Cons

 In recent years, I’ve seen a developing trend that lands somewhere between these two.